medecau/hoon/README.md

 # Install

-    pip install worm
+    pip install hoon

 # Use

-    import worm
+    import hoon
-    print worm.hash(worm.fread('README.md'))
+    print hoon.hash(hoon.fread('README.md'))
     # Print the sha1 for this file

 # Use notes:

-Don't expect backwards compatibility in worm, each version usually breaks everything with the previous. e.g.: function names
+Don't expect backwards compatibility in hoon, each version usually breaks everything with the previous. e.g.: function names

-worm is for quick development not to be used in other modules.
+hoon is for quick development not to be used in other modules.
-Be specific with dependency requirements.

 # Documentation